Your guide to a great night out in Ipswich

 Commercial Hotel, Redbank / Entertainment every Saturday.

 Club Services Ipswich, Lowry St, Nth Ipswich / Live music, 6.30-10.30pm.
-Tommy Memphis will play music to fill the dance floor.
+Swizzle will play music to fill the dance floor.
 Entry as per RSL policy.

 SUNDAY

-Club Services Ipswich, Lowry St, Nth Ipswich / Live music, Craig Taylor will perform live from 3-7pm.
+Club Services Ipswich, Lowry St, North Ipswich / Live music, Jeff Camilleriwill perform live from 3-7pm.

 Goodna Services Club / Live music from from 5-8pm.

-Brothers Leagues Club / Live music / Blue Suede Band are set to perform from 2pm in the O Bar followed by the MusiQue Guitar and Vocalist open mic session from 7pm in the Sports Bar.
+Brothers Leagues Club / Live music / The Long Gone Daddys are set to perform from 2pm in the O Bar followed by the MusiQue Guitar and Vocalist open mic session from 7pm in the Sports Bar.

 LATER IN THE WEEK...